GraceBeyoko/Hwk_5/GasReporting.md

 # Gas Costs & Incentive Analysis

-This document provides an analysis of the gas cost for participating in governance actions within the ArtGalleryDAO protocol, including a proposed incentive model and an implementation outline for gas refunds.
+This document provides an analysis of the gas cost for participating in governance actions within the Arti DAO protocol, including a proposed incentive model and an implementation outline for gas refunds.

 The full gas report and snapshot can be found in the audit folder, in gas-report.txt and .gas-snapshot respectively.